subsquid-quests/algebra-subgraph-migration/README.md

 Migrate the [Algebra subgraph](https://thegraph.com/hosted-service/subgraph/stellaswap/pulsar) to Squid SDK.

 > [!IMPORTANT]
-> This quest is sponsored by [StellaSwap](https://stellaswap.com) who generously offered to provide two extra rewards of 500 USDT each.
+> This quest is sponsored by [StellaSwap](https://stellaswap.com) who generously offered to provide two extra rewards of $500 (in STELLA tokens) each.
 The rewards will be given to the authors of two submissions selected by StellaSwap from the pool of five Subsquid-selected winners.
 See [Special considerations](#special-considerations) for extra info.

 Subgraph source code is available at the `Algebra` folder or this repo.
 The resulting squid should match the GraphQL API of the subgraph as close as possible, by migrating `schema.graphql` (see [Permissible deviations](#permissible-deviations-from-the-subgraph-schema)).
 The judges reserve the right to request improvements afther the initial review of the submission.
 Reach out to the [Discord Channel]( https://discord.com/channels/857105545135390731/1155812879770058783) for any tech questions regarding this quest.
 You can use the ```template``` squid as a starter.